knpuniversity/symfony4/sfcasts/uploads/api-uploads.md

 the upload.
 Everything should just work.
 And as you remember from our fixtures, and we can't actually create an `UploadedFile` object.
 That's something that's, that's unique.
-Um, it has some unique properties of true PHP file uploads, but we can create a `File` object as reminder of what I'm talking about in the `ArticleFixture` at the bottom, we actually created a `new File()` object that's the parent class of the upload a file object.
+Um, it has some unique properties of true PHP file uploads, but we can create a `File` object as reminder of what I'm talking about in the `ArticleFixtures` at the bottom, we actually created a `new File()` object that's the parent class of the upload a file object.
 And we pass it a `$targetPath`, which was actually a file on the filesystem.
 So we can do the exact same thing here.
 So check this out.
 First, let's